 Space can be at a premium in the tiny plane hulls, so do make sure you keep within the luggage allowance, as your bags will be fastidiously weighed (with a premium for any additional weight).
-Flights to Dennis and Bird islands have small luggage allowances but you can leave some luggage behind at Mahé.
+Flights to Denis and Bird islands have small luggage allowances but you can leave some luggage behind at Mahé.

 The cabins are also small, with no overhead lockers so keep your hand luggage to a minimum, although do keep your camera handy.
 There’s also no air conditioning so if you’re connecting form an international flight, put a change of clothing to the top of your suitcase so you can change in the airport beforehand.

 Seats are allocated beforehand, but do try asking at check in to see if you can get a window seat.
 If not, local passengers are often happy to swap their seat and give you that once-in-a-lifetime view.